Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Mike Jr from Ligonier, IN

 To safely store an ice pick or any other utensil with a sharp tip, just stick into a wine cork.
 Better grab a real cork while you can get them since they are being replaced with man-made materials more and more often.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Do you have any tips on reusing wine corks?

 I had in excess of 500 wine corks.
 Some restaurants will save them for you.
 My neighbor crafts a beautiful wine cork wreath (and she says her design requires at least 500 corks).
 She 'nails' the corks onto a board frame work, & also decorates with artificial grapes & grape leaves.
-Sometimes, she decorates a wreath with spanish moss and assorted sea shells.
-She said the 'nailed' wreath is easier than the glue-process.

 An inexpensive recipe card holder is a plain little cork.
 Just cut a slit into the narrow end of the cork at a slight angle.
 Then slide your recipe card into the slit.
 You will be able to follow your recipe easily and it will keep your card clean.